 Why is my used car not selling or only getting lowball offers? +

 The usual reason is trust, not price.
-Most used-car ads carry claims a buyer cannot verify — owner count, no-accident, genuine kilometres — so buyers discount every listing and negotiate harder to protect themselves against what they cannot see.
-A Verified listing addresses this directly: for Rs 99 the car is cross-verified against the government VAHAN database and carries a green Verified badge, so the buyer can trust the ad before they even contact you.
-That removes the buyer's default suspicion, which is what usually drives the lowball offers you are getting on an unverified Free listing.
+Buyers cannot check claims like owner count, no-accident history or genuine kilometres on their own, so they discount every ad and negotiate harder to protect themselves against what they cannot see.
+A Verified listing addresses this directly: for Rs 49, the car is cross-verified against the government VAHAN database and carries a green Verified badge, so the buyer can trust the ad before they even contact you.
+That removes the buyer's default suspicion, which is what usually drives lowball offers on an unverified ad.

 ← Back to Auto News